 Your doctor may recommend the use of two or more medications simultaneously, each of which will have a specific purpose in the treatment of RA.
 Some of these medications affect the immune system or have side effects, so careful monitoring during treatment will be of great importance.

 It is necessary to consider that, although all medicines (even those whose sale is not restricted) have side effects, it is necessary to treat RA soon, because if it is not treated it can cause serious problems, such as the destruction of the joints.
-Therefore, decisions related to treatment should be made also thinking about the benefits of treatment (pain relief, prevention of disability ) and risks.
+Therefore, decisions related to rheumatoid arthritis treatment in Delhi should be made also thinking about the benefits of treatment (pain relief, prevention of disability ) and risks.
 Even the cost of using certain types of drugs must be analyzed.

 Call your doctor, nurse or pharmacist if you have any questions about your medications, or if you think they are causing side effects or if they are not acting appropriately.
-More information ahead.

 EXERCISE, ACTIVITY AND REST: HOW MUCH SHOULD YOU DO?